sveltejs/rfcs/text/0000-better-composition.md

 }</VirtualList>
 ```

-that's a little trickier for us.
+That's a little trickier for us.
 Perhaps we could achieve the same result with a new directive, `expose` (🐃):

 ```html
 <VirtualList items={things} expose:item>